Thivakkarmahendran/Obstacle-Racing-Game/README.md

     - Trees in the middle of the road making the car to drive carefully
     - wind zone which makes the car shift towards a random direction, possible for the car to fall of the map by the winds
     - Finish zone to check race completion
+        - Shows the completed time
+        - Saves the current times locally if it is the best time
     - Checkpoints through out the map to deter cheating and if the car falls of the map or gets damaged completely the car respwans from the last completed checkpoint
         - The player will get alerted if the player misses any checkpoints
     - Mystery boxes placed throughout the map to unlock special powers - selection of special power is random